 - Earn acceptance to the CSD graduate program

-- Demonstrate Spanish language proficiency with a passing score at the “Advanced Mid Level” from the American Council on the Teaching of Foreign Languages (ACTFL).
+- Demonstrate Spanish language proficiency with a passing score at the “Advanced Low Level” from the American Council on the Teaching of Foreign Languages (ACTFL).

 - Achieve and maintain standards required of all graduate students in the CSD graduate program.
 (See the Department’s Graduate Student Handbook for further information on this topic)

 - Complete with a grade of “B” or better all assignments specific to the BECS (see academic requirements below)